 The Digital Campus

-After initial research sprints I came up with a concept for an app that would contain all the key functionality a student needs, centred around a “feed” of timely, personalised content that would raise awareness and engagement in appropriate services for each student.
+After three initial research sprints I came up with a concept for an app that would contain all the key functionality a student needs, centred around a “feed” of timely, personalised content that would raise awareness and engagement in appropriate services for each student.
 This social media-style feed would adapt to student behaviour and highlight content valuable to that student, leaning on similar services such as Facebook and Google Now.
 In this way the student could have a single app that would bring together their timetable, library loans, social events, extracurricular activities and more, while the university would have the ability to learn from and adapt to the behaviour of their students to improve their offerings.

 In addition to this feed, the app would facilitate key student activities such as planning courses, viewing calendars and navigating campus.